 While it’s impossible to give you a full de-brief in just one post, hopefully this has helped laid the stage for you quite well.
 However, this is a large story and one that will be continuing and will have the potential to impact global rates markets moving forward.

 The market is still pricing in significant rate hikes in the UK with GS and others anticipating a 100bps move at the next meeting in November (last week the market was pricing in a 5.5% terminal rate, which I think we’re very unlikely to see).
 But that goes to show just how far away the market thinks the UK is from getting back to any kind of normalcy.

 If you have interviews coming up, this is certainly one market theme you could hit on (although it is evolving quickly, so you may just want to focus on just the original intervention).
-However, be sure not to get too distracted and focus on more traditional sales and trading interview questions as well.
+However, be sure not to get too distracted and focus on more traditional sales and trading interview questions and understanding what sales and trading really involves as well.

 Hopefully you’ve found all of this interesting, and be sure to keep tabs on the moves of the BoE over the coming weeks and months.
 If nothing else, it'll prove to be incredibly interesting and likely quite volatile as well.